LQR471814/thunderbird-vim/README.md

 - `g d` go to the "drafts" folder.
 - `g s` go to the "sent" folder.
 - `g t` go to the "trash" folder.
+- `g a` go to the "all mail" folder.

 ### message actions